 Advanced Ortho and Spine Can Help.

 At Advanced Ortho and Spine (AOS), we’ve cared for numerous patients with trochanteric bursitis.
 Most are able to get back to living their best lives with only conservative treatment.
-Dr. Christopher Cook, Dr. Michael LaDouceur, and Dr. Lee Swiderek at AOS specialize in treating a variety of orthopaedic conditions, including trochanteric bursitis.
-Request an appointment online or call us at 615.885.0200 to schedule yours today.
+Dr. Christopher Cook and Dr. Lee Swiderek at AOS specialize in treating various orthopaedic conditions, including trochanteric bursitis.
+Please request an appointment online or call us at 615.885.0200 to schedule yours today.

 Dr. Christopher Cook is a Board-Certified Orthopaedic Surgeon and Sports Medicine & Joint Replacement Specialist at Advanced Ortho and Spine.
 He provides a full spectrum of Joint Replacement, Sports Medicine, and Shoulder & Upper Extremity services.
 Contact us today for more information or to request an appointment.
 Contact us today for more information or to request an appointment.